lordrepha1980/MobAPI/README.md

 ### items in Hook
 available item in Hook are:
     - result:   result from the database
-    - request:  request from the client
+    - request:  request from the client see [params](https://github.com/CodingRuo/MobAPI/blob/master/README.md#parameter)

 ## API Calls
 Possible API Calls